maubanel/GMS2-Animation/run-cycle/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Now lets try and animate a walk cycle we can use in the game.
+This is for a platformer side view.
+So I found reference of a person walking who is directly at 90 degrees from the camera.

 <br>